candango/matomo_analytics_rc/README.md

-# Roundcube plugin for Matomo Analytics
+# Candango Roundcube plugin for Matomo Analytics

 Easy setup for Matomo Analytics in Roundcube Webmail.
 This is fork of plugin from [myroundcube](http://code.google.com/p/myroundcube/).